-Apply the Danish Oil liberally to a clean, Lint Free Cloth and wipe onto the surface following the direction of the grain.
-Leave to penetrate for two to three minutes and wipe away any excess oil with the same cloth.
+Apply the Danish Oil liberally to a Foam Brush and wipe onto the surface following the direction of the grain.
+Leave to penetrate for two to three minutes and wipe away any excess oil with a Lint Free Cloth.

 Leave to dry for four to six hours..
 Two more coats should be applied after the first, leaving the full four to six hours drying time between each coat to ensure the previous application has completely dried before applying the next.